jhomlala/betterplayer/README.md

    ///Color of overflow menu icons final Color overflowMenuIconsColor;

-   ///Time which will be used once user uses rewind and forward final int skipsTimeInMilliseconds;
+   ///Time which will be used once user uses forward final int forwardSkipTimeInMilliseconds;

+   ///Time which will be used once user uses backward final int backwardSkipTimeInMilliseconds;

+   ///Color of default loading indicator final Color loadingColor;

+   ///Widget which can be used instead of default progress final Widget loadingWidget;
 ```

 ### BetterPlayerPlaylistConfiguration